adamloving/node-stream-inheritance/README.md

 input.

 1. **How do I handle errors?** `_write` and `_transform` provide callbacks.
-If you pass your error, out the underlying implementation will automatically emit an 'error' event.
+If you pass your error out, the underlying implementation will automatically emit an 'error' event.
 In the case of `_read`, you need to use `this.emit('error', err);`